 Tabgha (Israel MFA) Relates the history of the site with a focus on the many churches and chapels that have been built there.

-Tabgha: Church of the Multiplication of the Loaves and the Fishes Gives an interesting and detailed history of the churches built on the site with several enlargeable photos of sections of the church’s famous mosaic floor.
-Copy of the page at Jewish Virtual Library.
+Tabgha: Church of the Multiplication of the Loaves and the Fishes (Jewish Virtual Library) Gives an interesting and detailed history of the churches built on the site with several enlargeable photos of sections of the church’s famous mosaic floor.